shouno/PoissonNoiseReduction/README.md

 The priro shown in the slide is correct implementation.

 The implementation language is R with several libraries, "Matrix", "png".
-"MyPoisson2D.R" is my local library source.
+"MyPoisson2D.R" and "MyLBP.R" is my local library source.
 When you start on the R, set working directory to the repositry directory, and you can run with

-  > source( 'Poisson2D13.R' )
+  source( 'Poisson2D13.R' )

+if you'd like to apply original EM base program.

+  source( 'Poisson2DLBP3.R' )

+means LBP approximated version, which is faster than the original one.

 If you'd like to use with command-line of several shells, please type

   $ R --vanilla < Poisson2D13.R

+or

+  $ R --vanilla < Poisson2DLBP3.R

 In the running, you can see the trial number, minimum and maximum Poisson parameters (contrast), prior parameters alpha and h, and optmizing values in the cosole.